 Watermelon is a delicious red fruit that is enjoyed all over the world.
-It is a popular thirst-quenching fruit, particularly in the hot summer months.
+It is a popular thirst-quenching food, particularly in the hot summer months.
 It also boasts many great nutrients and health benefits.
 But is it safe for guinea pigs to eat watermelon too?
-Let’s find out.

 While watermelon is safe to feed in small quantities, there are a few things you should know before making it a regular addition to your guinea pig’s diet.
 I’ll cover everything you need to know throughout the article below.

 You can also check out the Guinea Pig Food Chart for an alphabetical list of everything your piggy can eat and how often they can have it, along with calcium and Vitamin C levels for each food.

 *Important Note: The quantity of watermelon shown in the photos is for visual purposes only and not indicative of the correct amount to feed your guinea pig in one serving.

 Watermelon contains a fairly balanced mix of nutrients that can benefit your guinea pig’s health in various ways.
 I’ll list the nutrients of watermelon per 100 grams in the table below:

 Watermelon is a sweet fruit with a variety of health benefits for humans and guinea pigs alike.
 I’ll cover these more in detail below.

 Watermelon is high in water, making it great for keeping your guinea pig hydrated, especially in the hot summer months.
 This fruit is made up of 92% water.
 In fact, the high levels of water in this delicious fruit are where the name “watermelon” comes from.
 Watermelons come from the same family as cucumber and zucchini, which are also pretty high in water content.

 Watermelon Contains a Variety of Vitamins and Minerals

 Watermelon is also a great source of potassium, magnesium, and Vitamins A and C. These minerals play essential roles in the body.